- 05-09-2013 Hello @ruralhealth. Will you be posting this week's conference presentations on your website soon? We would like to link to them.

 is a member of a racial or ethnic minority group.
 For those under the age of 20, the percentage rises to 43%.
 For those under age 1, it is 50.4%.

 there will be no majority population in the United States.
-Yet, today only 12.3% of physicians, 7% of dentists, 10% of pharmacists, and 11% of Registered Nurses are of a racial or ethnic minority group.
+Yet, today only 8.9% of physicians, 9.5% of dentists, 10.1% of pharmacists, and 16.6% of Registered Nurses are of a racial or ethnic minority group traditionally underrepresented in the health professions.

 The lack of minority health professionals